pawelgrzybek/pawelgrzybek.com/content/posts/2018-10-16-i-built-a-thing-pinbuddy.md

 > There is absolutely nothing interesting about the Pinboard architecture or implementation; I consider that a feature!

 After few years of working with Pinboard my collection grown a lot and it is getting bigger day by day visiting resources that I don't want to loose.
-Adding new and browsing existing ones is a thing that bookmarking service should do effectively — unfortunatelly I identified some Pinboard UI issues on this territory.
+Adding new and browsing existing ones is a thing that bookmarking service should do effectively — unfortunately I identified some Pinboard UI issues on this territory.
 There are few browser plugins that make your life easier but they are not solving all my issues.

 I had few technologies that I wanted to  play with on my list for a long time.
 I know a little bit of HTML, CSS and JavaScript too — that is all that you need to build a browser extension.
 So I built…